improv-wifi/website/src/documentation.md

 Does not require the Improv service to be authorized.

+Should only be sent if the capability characteristic indicates that identify is supported.

 | Byte | Description            |
 | ---- | ---------------------- |
 | 02   | command                |